temporalio/documentation/docs-src/clusters/how-to-set-up-cassandra-visibility-store.md

 # set up Cassandra schema
 setup_cassandra_schema() {
   #...
-  # use valid schema for the version of the database you want to set up for Visibility.
+  # use valid schema for the version of the database you want to set up for Visibility
     VISIBILITY_SCHEMA_DIR=${TEMPORAL_HOME}/schema/cassandra/visibility/versioned
     if [[ ${SKIP_DB_CREATE} != true ]]; then
         temporal-cassandra-tool --ep "${CASSANDRA_SEEDS}" create -k "${VISIBILITY_KEYSPACE}" --rf "${CASSANDRA_REPLICATION_FACTOR}"